 The time has finally come.
-I can no longer justify $4 – $5 for a box of Girl Scout cookies when the amount in the box keeps getting smaller and smaller.
+I can no longer justify $5 – $6 for a box of Girl Scout cookies when the amount in the box keeps getting smaller and smaller.
 So this year, I am determined to learn how to make all my favorites.
-Then I can have them all year round.
+Then I can have copycat Girl Scout Cookies all year round.
 Although I know moderation is key…right?!?
 I’ve been testing Homemade Samoas all week long.
 I’ve tried to restrain, but even on the recipes that didn’t make the final cut, they were still pretty good.
 It’s really hard to go wrong with coconut, caramel and chocolate.
 Oh and a cookie!

 My challenge with these was that I have access to some pretty high quality products.
 So I did do a batch of gourmet Samoas.
 I used a caramel recipe from my chocolate shop and dipped the cookies in Valrhona chocolates.
 But I figured since most people don’t have access to those ingredients, I would go with basic grocery store items that everyone should be able to acquire.
 I will say there is a difference in taste.
-But as one would expect.
-I don’t think most people expect an artisan bonbon to taste like something from Hersheys.
-I’m sure you know what I mean.
+But as one would expect, I don’t think most people expect an artisan bonbon to taste like something from Hershey’s.
+I’m sure you know what I mean and I am certain you will love these easy homemade Samoas.

 Now for the dark chocolate.
 Here is where you don’t want to skimp.
 You only need 12 ounces, so get the best you can afford to get.
 Chocolate chips will work, but so will a couple of bars of your favorite artisan chocolate at your grocery store.

-I hope you enjoy these as much as I do.
+I hope you enjoy these Easy Homemade Samoas as much as I do.
 Please let us know how the recipe worked out for you.

 Make at Home Samoas